Matt Critchley

 Matthew James John Critchley (born 13 August 1996) is an English cricketer, playing for Essex County Cricket Club having signed for them from Derbyshire County Cricket Club.
 He made his first-class debut on 3 May 2015 in the 2015 County Championship against Glamorgan.
 In his second game, he became the youngest player to score a century for Derbyshire.
 He made his Twenty20 debut on 21 May 2016 for Derbyshire against Lancashire Lightning in the 2016 NatWest t20 Blast.

 Critchley signed a two-year contract extension with Derbyshire in July 2020.
 In October 2021 it was announced that Critchley had joined Essex on a three-year deal for an undisclosed fee.
-In April 2022, he was bought by the Welsh Fire for the 2022 season of The Hundred.In 2023, Critchley played six games for the Melbourne Renegades in the 2022-23 Big Bash.
+In April 2022, he was bought by the Welsh Fire for the 2022 season of The Hundred.
+In 2023, Critchley played six games for the Melbourne Renegades in the 2022-23 Big Bash.
+He was then drafted into London Spirit to play for them in The 3rd Series of The Hundred 2023.